-With its delicious sweet licorice flavor, anise is a must have for many cultural and ethnic gardeners.
+With its delicious, sweet licorice flavor, anise is a must have for many cultural and ethnic gardeners.
 While it is fairly easy to grow, the anise plant is not without its problems, specifically diseases of anise.
 Anise diseases may afflict the plant minimally or be quite severe.
 It’s important to recognize the symptoms in order to learn how to treat a sick anise plant before a disease progresses to the point of no return.

 About Anise Plant Problems

-Anise, Pimpinella anisum, is native to the Mediterranean and is cultivated for its fruit, which are used as a spice.
+Anise, Pimpinella anisum, is native to the Mediterranean and is cultivated for its fruit, which is used as a spice.
 This annual is fairly easy to grow when provided with adequately draining soil in a temperate to subtropical climate.
 That said, it is susceptible to several anise diseases.

 Anise is an herbaceous annual from the family Umbelliferae.
 It can grow up to 2 feet (61 cm.) in height.
 It is primarily used in sweet confections but also features prominently in national drinks such as Greece’s ouzo, Italy’s sambuca, and France’s absinthe.